-Visit this lively exhibition exploring the lives of convicts, their grueling experiences of transportation, their role in building and populating the early town of Sydney and how they forged new lives in the colony of New South Wales.
+This exhibition explored the lives of convicts, their grueling experiences of transportation, their role in building and populating the early town of Sydney and how they forged new lives in the colony of New South Wales.

 Paint doesn't come any more natural, practical or traditional than distemper, a water based mixture of whiting and glue.
 Here's a handy step-by-step guide to making and applying this beautiful paint yourself.